 FIFO – What is FIFO?

 FIFO is a method of stock valuation that stands for ‘First-In, First-Out’.
 This assumes that the first (oldest) units of stock produced or received are also the first ones that are sold

 First in, First out

-Under the FIFO method of stock valuation, a company assumes that the oldest items in stock are the ones being sold first – regardless of which units are actually sold first.
+Under the FIFO method of stock management a company assumes that the oldest items in stock are the ones being sold first – regardless of which units are actually sold first.

 This way, if the price of production or the wholesale purchase cost of these items was different than the current price, you will account for these goods at the oldest value – not the current one.
 FIFO is the opposite of the LIFO valuation method, which conversely assumes that the most recent cost of stock should be recorded ‘Last-In, First-Out’.

 The FIFO and LIFO Methods are accounting techniques used in managing a company’s stock and financial matters.
 They help a company determine the value of their stock, raw materials, etc. They are used to manage cost flows assumptions related to stock and stock repurchases (if purchased at different prices).

 Because FIFO is also useful in working out the value of a company’s ending inventory,

 To outline the difference between FIFO and LIFO, let’s use the example of a company that produces colourful socks.

 Let’s say that this company produces 500 pairs of socks on Monday at a cost of £3 each, and 500 more on Tuesday at £3.25 each.
 Now they have 1,000 pairs of socks in stock worth £3,125.00.